 Here, just as in the Mars rover example, we have a data frame of visualizations.
 However, in this case, the visualizations are ggplot objects instead of image references.

-Note that as_panels_df() has options such as as_plotly = TRUE that will convert the ggplot objects to plotly objects.
+that will convert the ggplot objects to

 You can view the plot for any one row by calling the panel column and the index number of the row you want to look at.
 For example, if you wanted to see the generated plot for the second row, Albania, you would run the following code.